Pseudo-Periodic Natural Higgs Inflation

+where the field variable is shifted as $h \to h+v$.
+The case of non-minimal inflation is discussed in \app{non_minimal_inf}.

-Another proposal to "economically" build up the scalar sector is the Higgs inflation from false vacuum where $\xi=0$, but the SM Higgs potential is extended and assumed to develop a second (or more) minimum \cite{higgs_inflation_2}.
+Another proposal to build up the scalar sector is the Higgs inflation from false vacuum with minimal coupling to gravity where the SM Higgs potential is extended and assumed to develop a second (or more) minimum \cite{higgs_inflation_2_1,higgs_inflation_2_2,higgs_inflation_2_3,higgs_inflation_2_4}.
 The difficulty is to achieve an exit from the inflationary phase: one may introduce new fields, but than the attractive minimality of the model would be lost.

-Another possible drawback of the Higgs-inflaton potential to its applicability is the vacuum stability \cite{NNLO_stability}.
-The measured Higgs mass is close to the lower limit, $126$ GeV, ensuring absolute vacuum stability within the SM \cite{NNLO_stability}.
+Another possible drawback of the Higgs-inflaton potential to its applicability is that the measured Higgs mass is close to the lower limit, $126$ GeV, ensuring absolute vacuum stability within the SM \cite{NNLO_stability}.